jwasham/computer-science-flash-cards/README.md

     sudo systemctl daemon-reload
     ```
 1. When you see a login page, you're good to go.
-1. Uncomment the commented block in `flash_cards.py`
-1. Restart Flask.
-You have to use `sudo systemctl restart flash_cards`.
-1. Hit the URL /initdb on your web server.
-You'll see a message that the
-    database has been initialized.
-1. Comment that code again.
-1. Restart Flask.
-1. Go to / on your webserver.
 1. Log in.
 1. Click the "General" or "Code" button and make a card!
 1. When you're ready to start memorizing, click either "General" or "Code"